Why IT Projects Fail: Three Steps to Implementation Success

 Get the Staffing Right

 Making sure you have the right team available to handle the project might seem like an obvious requirement, but it can often go overlooked.
-In truth, personnel can make or break an IT project, since many projects fail to meet their goals because of a shortage of resources.
+In truth, personnel can make or break an IT project.
+11% of projects tracked in the CHAOS report failed to meet their goals because of a shortage of resources.
 JAGGAER has frequently seen projects where the staffing does not match the project scope, leaving items unfinished or deadlines unmet.

 Having the right size team is only half the battle.
 The second step is ensuring that you have the right people filling those seats.
 JAGGAER SVP of Operations, DACH, Michael Rösch, insists that you need to have a domain expert on the planning and implementation team, especially when it comes to the previously mentioned expectation management.
 It’s not helpful to have a requirements manager that doesn’t have domain expertise.
 Keeping the team small and powerful, Rösch suggests, can keep projects moving quickly without overworked individuals or overcomplicated staff meetings.
 For procurement projects, he suggests a project manager/scrum master, a senior purchasing manager who has decision power and process knowledge, one key user who has some affinity for IT basics, and one IT expert.
 With just a four-person team, most projects can be implemented efficiently.

 The third key to a successful implementation is to focus on the outcomes, not internal history, politics, or processes.
 At the end of the day, an IT project largely exists to improve the lives of your users, and while it is important to ensure compatibility, security, and compliance, getting too bogged down in internal goals can be detrimental.
 Instead, focus on the outcomes of the project and how they relate to the industry as a whole.
 In many cases the user standard is not equal to the industry standard and it’s vital to look at the two and decide where your project is aimed.